nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`root` (required)
+      - String;
+        base directory
-      - Base directory of your PHP app's file structure.
-All URI paths are relative to this value.
+        of the app's file structure.
+        All URI paths are relative to it.

     * - :samp:`index`
+      - String;
-      - Filename added to any URI paths that point to directories; applies if :samp:`script` is omitted.
+        filename added to URI paths
+        that point to directories
+        if no :samp:`script` is set.

         The default is :samp:`index.php`.

     * - :samp:`options`
+      - Object;
-      - Object; :ref:`defines <configuration-php-options>` the
+        :ref:`defines <configuration-php-options>`
-        :file:`php.ini` location and options.
+        the :file:`php.ini` location and options.

     * - :samp:`targets`
+      - Object;
-      - Object; defines application sections with :ref:`custom
+        defines application sections with
+        :ref:`custom <configuration-php-targets>`
-        <configuration-php-targets>` :samp:`root`, :samp:`script`, and
+        :samp:`root`, :samp:`script`, and :samp:`index` values.
-        :samp:`index` values.

     * - :samp:`script`
+      - String;
-      - Filename of a :samp:`root`-based PHP script that serves all requests to the app.
+        filename of a :samp:`root`-based PHP script
+        that serves all requests to the app.

-The :samp:`index` and :samp:`script` options enable two modes of operation:
+The :samp:`index` and :samp:`script` options
+enable two modes of operation:

-- If :samp:`script` is set, all requests to the application are handled by the script you specify with this option.
+- If :samp:`script` is set,
+  all requests to the application are handled by the script you specify in this option.

-- Otherwise, the requests are served according to their URI paths; if they lead to directories, :samp:`index` is used.
+- Otherwise, the requests are served according to their URI paths;
+  if they point to directories,
+  :samp:`index` is used.

 .. _configuration-php-options:

 You can customize :file:`php.ini` via the :samp:`options` object:

 .. list-table::
     :header-rows: 1